transdigiware/blockchain/howto/ibp-console-build-network.md

 Once you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

-1. Click on the `Org1 CA` and ensure the `admin` identity that you created for the CA is visible in the table.
+1. Click the `Org1 CA` tile and ensure the `admin` identity that you created for the CA is visible in the table.
 Then click the **Register User** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `org1admin` and a **secret** of `org1adminpw`.
 Then set the `Type` for this identity as  `client` (admin identities should always be registered as `client`, while node identities should always be registered using the `peer` type).
 The affiliation field is for advanced users and is not a part of the tutorial, so the box that says **Use root affiliation** is checked.
 If you want to learn more about how affiliations are used by the Fabric CA, see this topic on [Registering a new identity](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#registering-a-new-identity){: external}.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/services/blockchain/howto?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
 4. After the organization admin has been registered, repeat this same process for the identity of the peer (also using the `Org1 CA`).
 For the peer identity, give an enroll ID of `peer1` and a secret of `peer1pw`.
 This is a node identity, so select `peer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.